valued-app/config-sync/README.md

 1. Run `npm install` to install dependencies.
 2. Run `npm run build` to compile the TypeScript source to JavaScript.
 3. Run `npm run docs` to generate documentation.
-4. Run `node node scripts/show-config.js examples` to see things in action.
+4. Run `node scripts/show-config.js examples` to see things in action.

 You can also run `npm run watch` to automatically rebuild the JavaScript on source changes.